pokemzok/console-recruiter/console-recruiter-app/README.md

 ```
 ## This is too easy!
 I want more challenging questions!
 That's the spirit!
 Every recruiter is moderately but sincerely clapping.
 Better clean your email box, because tonight you will get plenty of job offers!
-Go to the db project [README](https://bitbucket.org/kozemkop/console-recruiter-db-version-control/) page and do as it says (writing your own migration section)
+Go to the console-recruiter-db-version-control [README](/console-recruiter-db-version-control) page and do as it says (writing your own migration section)

 # Time for some boring technical stuff
 ## Persistence
 Application uses MongoDB.
 If you want to change some db parameter there are three places of interests.
 1. [docker-compose.yml](/console-recruiter-app/docker/docker-compose.yml) - here you can configure your mongoDb docker image.
 2. [application.properties](/console-recruiter-app/src/main/resources/application.properties) - here you can change your mongoDb spring related properties.
-3. [application.properties](https://bitbucket.org/kozemkop/console-recruiter-db-version-control/src/master/src/main/resources/application.properties) - here you can change your mongoDb migration tool related properties.
+3. [application.properties](/console-recruiter-db-version-control/src/main/resources/application.properties) - here you can change your mongoDb migration tool related properties.

 ## Logging
 Application stores log into the logs directory.
 More information about how the logger would behave are available in [logback-spring.xml](/console-recruiter-app/src/main/resources/logback-spring.xml)